Optimizing and simplifying circuits¶

 This is done by composing one circuit with the adjoint of the other and simplifying the resulting circuit.

 If this is reducable to the identity, this is strong evidence that the circuits indeed implement the same unitary:

 c.verify_equality(c_opt) # Returns True if full_reduce() is able to reduce the composition of the circuits to the identity.

-Besides the advanced simplification strategies based on the ZX-calculus, PyZX also supplies some optimisation methods that work directly on
+Besides the advanced simplification strategies based on the ZX-calculus, PyZX also supplies some optimization methods that work directly on

 Circuits.
 The most straightforward of these is

-A more advanced optimisation technique involves splitting up the circuit into phase polynomial subcircuits, optimising each of these, and then resynthesising the circuit, which can be done using
+A more advanced optimization technique involves splitting up the circuit into phase polynomial subcircuits, optimizing each of these, and then resynthesising the circuit, which can be done using